ptav/django-copy/README.md

 the usual Django way.

-#### Localisation Middleware
+#### Middleware

-If you follow the steps above, all views in the project will get access to the content stored in the djangocopy app.
-That carries a small overhead so if you want to avoid that you can instead add `@decorator_from_middleware(LocalisationMiddleware)` to each of the views that will require access to DB stored content.
+If you follow the steps above, all views in the project will get access to the copy stored in the djangocopy app and all page visits will be tracked (including admin access).

+That carries a small overhead so if you want to avoid that you can instead use the corresponding decorators to each of the views that will require access to the copy content (`@copy_decorator`) and/or tracking (`@track_decorator`).
 For example:

     ```
     from django.utils.decorators import decorator_from_middleware
-    from djangocopy.middleware import LocalisationMiddleware
+    from djangocopy.middleware import CopyMiddleware

-    @decorator_from_middleware(LocalisationMiddleware)
+    @copy_decorator
     def my_view
         ...
     ```